-Situated on the Lot at 4th and M Streets SW, MarketSW will be located among Waterfront Station Metro, Safeway, the popular restaurants Station 4 and ZBurger, and Arena Stage.
+Situated on the Lot at 4th and M Streets SW, MarketSW will be located among Waterfront Station Metro, Safeway, the popular restaurants Station 4 and All About Burger, and Arena Stage.
 There is plenty of public parking among major office buildings, apartments and the thriving Southwest neighborhood.
 The market is a production of DMM supported by Waterfront Station and the Southwest Business Improvement District.

 Southwest DC, boasts excellent demographics.
 17,000 people live in the immediate Waterfront Station area with an average household income of $51,611.
-The neighborhood is well known for its proximity to the Washington Channel, Fort McNair, and the national headquarters of more than two dozen federal agencies.
-Most residents in SW are highly educated long-term condo and coop owners with senior positions in government and District agencies.
+The neighborhood is well known for its proximity to the Wharf, Washington Channel, Fort McNair, and the national headquarters of more than two dozen federal agencies.

-A diverse mix of art, crafts, handmade jewelry, accessories, bath/beauty, vintage and antique furniture, furnishings, accessories and collectibles, as well as other local and handcrafted products are desired.
-As an additional draw, live-music and select food trucks will be part of the programming mix.
+We are looking to showcase a diverse mix of art, crafts, handmade jewelry, accessories, bath/beauty, vintage and antique furniture, furnishings, accessories and collectibles, as well as other local and handcrafted products are desired.
+As an additional draw, live-music, select food trucks, and a fully-stocked beer garden are part of the programming mix.

 Convenient loading and free adjacent parking for the market and an affordable $50 space fee are among the market’s considerable amenities.